-PHIL ROBERTS MEMORIAL SCHOLARSHIP FUND FOR ACADEMIC ACHIEVEMENT score, or the student must score in the top 25% for academic achievement as determined by the FLorida College Office of Enrollment Management and must submit an essay of 500 words or less explaining how a Florida College Education will help the applicant achieve his/her life goals.
+PHIL ROBERTS MEMORIAL SCHOLARSHIP FUND FOR ACADEMIC ACHIEVEMENT

+This scholarship was established in memory of Phil Roberts by his family and friends.
+It will be awarded based upon the following criteria.
+The student must have an ACT score of 28 or higher, or equivalent SAT score, or the student must score in the top 25% for academic achievement as determined by the Florida College Office of Admissions and Retention Services and must submit an essay of 500 words or less explaining how a Florida College Education will help the applicant achieve his/her life goals.